 As the name states, it's a virtual event where the whole company connects.

-It’s not mandatory, but it is highly recommended to attend because it’s fun and you learn many things.
+It's not mandatory, but attending is highly recommended because it's fun and you learn many things.

-It’s a mix of company updates, fun moments, and inspiring sessions.
-Each session is short, to let everyone the opportunity to breathe.
+It mixes company updates, fun moments, and inspiring sessions.
+Each session is short to let everyone have the opportunity to breathe.

 Typically we have three kinds of sessions:

-- Fun moments include activities like scavenger hunts, quizzes, online escape games, and online musical activities.
+- Fun moments include scavenger hunts, quizzes, online escape games, and musical activities.

-- Inspiring sessions covered topics including the benefits of a morning routine, and recruiting tips .
+- Inspiring sessions covered the benefits of a morning routine and recruiting tips.
 These sessions help us to learn and grow, a top priority for our teammates.

 What are the key elements to make it work?

 - Teamwork: Pretty obvious, right?
 But a great team is key to making the virtual summit a success.
 Identify who can be the owner of this whole event.
-In our case, it was someone from the People team, our Office and Happiness manager.
+In our case, it was someone from the People team, our Office, and the Happiness manager.

 - Tools: Look for a solid platform to rely on.
 We used to rely on Google Meet, but since we have a growing number of employees, we use Bevy to cater to our virtual event needs.

-- Content: A nice video at the beginning of the session as an ice breaker is always a good idea, and plus, it sets up the mood.
+- Content: A nice video at the beginning of the session as an icebreaker is always a good idea; plus, it sets up the mood.
 The same goes for engaging slides.
 Even though we rarely use slide decks, dynamic slides are more effective than boring written docs for engaging 200 people for half-hour blocks.
 We share slides to present the company updates and the learning sessions.

-- Anticipation: I think we can all agree that last-minute organization doesn’t work.
+- Anticipation: We can all agree that last-minute organization doesn't work.
 The more you anticipate, the less stressful it will be.
-And the bigger your company is, the more things you need to anticipate.
+And the bigger your company is, the more things you need to expect.